prajadai/Breast-Cancer_classification/README.md

 - Python 3.9+
 - Jupyter Notebook or VS Code Jupyter extension
-- Python packages:
-  - numpy
-  - pandas
+- Dependencies are listed in `requirements.txt`

 ## Setup